Quadrifolium/TFinMedia/en-GB/20150211 凤凰娱乐(Phoenix Entertainment).md

 Ah, and, be in love a bit later.

 **Q:**
+Do it too early is not recommended, but the sisters have a question to WANG Yuan, will you consider to be in relationship with an elder sister when grown up?
 **R:**
 I don't consider the matter at all at present, I'm only concerned about how to be taller (smiled), how to improve my skills in singing, dancing, and others.